 The Oriental Shorthair’s coat is another feature that helps them stand out.
 They are called the “Rainbow Cat” because they can be born with up to 300 color combinations.

-From lilac to ebony, from lavender to sable, from chocolate, white, blue, cream, red, brown, frost, platinum, fawn, chestnut, cinnamon, to champagne—these cats have no rules when it comes to their coat’s appearance.
+From lilac to ebony, from lavender to sable, from chocolate, white, blue, cream, red, brown, frost, platinum, fawn, chestnut, cinnamon, to champagne—this short hair cat has no rules when it comes to its coat’s appearance.
 Solid colors, parti-colors, bicolor with green or blue eyes… This cat is the cat’s meow!

 Additional patterns that the Oriental Shorthair can display include calico, tabby, tortie, and more.
 If you want a cat that is going to be unique from their siblings, this is the one for you.
 You could guess what combination of color and pattern your cat’s litter would be, and you’d be unlikely to guess one correctly; there are just too many options!